hyper-nft-dev/hpyernft-repo-hub/src/services/README.md

 ## Overview

-The service layer implements the core business logic for the Lemora AI-powered wallet tracker.
+The service layer implements the core business logic for the HyperNFT AI-powered nft.generator.
 This layer provides abstraction between the UI components and external APIs, ensuring scalability, maintainability, and testability.

 ## Service Catalog